 The definitive management of bowel obstruction is dependent on the aetiology and whether it has been complicated by bowel ischaemia, perforation, and/or peritonism.

-These patients are often intavascularly fluid deplete.
+These patients are often intravascularly fluid deplete.
 All patients therefore need urgent fluid resuscitation and careful attention paid to fluid balance (often several litres of intravenous fluid may be required in the first 24 hours).
-Most require a urinary catheter.
+Most will require a urinary catheter.

 Patients with closed loop bowel obstruction or evidence of ischaemia (pain worsened by movement, focal tenderness and pyrexia) require urgent surgery.